molefrog/wouter/README.md

 - Supports both **React** and **[Preact](https://preactjs.com/)**!
 Read _["Preact support" section](#preact-support)_ for more details.
 - No top-level `<Router />` component, it is **fully optional**.
 - Mimics [React Router](https://github.com/ReactTraining/react-router)'s best practices, however the library isn't a drop-in replacement.
-- Out of the box only supports History API, customization is possible via a `<Router />` component.
+- Only History API is supported out of the box, while customization is available via the `<Router />` component.

 ## How to get started?